-

 Separate verification of the construction R-value should be included with your consent documentation.

-• For walls, roofs and floors other than slab-on-ground floors, use NZS 4214
+- For walls, roofs and floors other than slab-on-ground floors, use NZS 4214 with changes as per H1 6th edition

-• For windows, doors and skylights, see Appendix E in H1/AS1 5th edition amendment 1
+- For windows, doors and skylights, see Appendix D in H1/AS1 6th edition

-• For slab-on-ground floors, see Appendix F in H1/AS1 5th edition amendment 1
+- For slab-on-ground floors, see Appendix E in H1/AS1 6th edition

-This tool is implemented according to an interpretation of H1/AS1 5th edition amendment 1.
+This tool is implemented according to an interpretation of H1/AS1 6th edition.

 Limitations and liability